dcocom/mm804-final-project/README.md

 Things included:

-    1. Assignment3.pdf
+    1. dist folder

-    2. MM804-Assignment 3.py

-    3. MM804-Assignment 3.ipynb

-    4. Assignment3_Screenshoot.jpeg

-    5. CTDATA- DICOM
+    2. src folder- Includes the main index.js file along with all the necessary control panels
+    3. vti files- for testing